 Academic rank in the Department of Biochemistry and Molecular Biology does not reflect or imply participation or membership in the department, but affirms credentials and experience in these fields of study.
 Faculty interested in obtaining academic rank in BMB should contact the department for additional information on the guidelines.

-Note that the format of the paperwork is critically important to the institutional committee, so attention to details provided here saves time.
+Note that the format of the paperwork is critically important to the institutional committee, so attention to the details provided here saves time.
 If the request is approved by the institutional AAPC, it passes to the Education Committee and then to the Mayo Clinic Board of Governors.

-Mayo Graduate School privileges
+Mayo Clinic Graduate School of Biomedical Sciences privileges

 Joint departmental appointment